ZtaMDev/Dars-Framework/dars/docs/getting_started.md

 ### Componentes

-Los componentes son los bloques de construcción básicos de Dars.
-Cada componente hereda de la clase base `Component` y puede tener:
+Components are the basic building blocks of Dars.
+Each component inherits from the base class `Component` and can have:

 - **Propiedades**: Configuración del componente (texto, estilos, etc.)
 - **Hijos**: Otros componentes anidados